SEO & Web Development

 • /coffee-&-tea-guide (& becomes %26 when encoded)

-Numbers can add value when they're meaningful (list sizes, years, versions) but hurt when they're arbitrary database IDs:
+Numbers add value when they mean something, like list sizes, years, or version numbers.
+They hurt when they're just arbitrary database IDs:

 • /10-seo-tips-2026 (meaningful: list size and year)